 - Errors in judgement at low speed.

-This type of crash tends to result from poor bike-handling skills or loss of concentration and often leads to injuries as the rider falls off the bike.
+This type of crash or fall, tends to result from poor bike-handling skills or loss of concentration and often leads to injuries as the rider falls off the bike.
+Although in the lower brakcet of our collision stats, but still worthy to note that it makes up nearly 15% of all Urban collisions.
 Most riders think they are both safer and more skilful than the average rider – but we can’t all be right.

 Learn from every experience

 Most riders involved in a crash do not accept that they contributed to it.
 If you think that you did not help to cause a crash, you will also think that you have nothing to learn from it.
 Your riding behaviour won’t change!

 To become a better rider, the first step is to recognise the resistance in ourselves to accepting responsibility.
 The second step is to accept every near miss and crash as a learning opportunity to decide how you can avoid the same mistake in future.

 For example, crash statistics show that all riders are at risk from the actions of other road users who fail to see them.
 If you have a ‘look but failed to see’ crash, you can choose how to view it.
 Is it all the responsibility of the careless driver?
 Or can you take action to reduce your own vulnerability?